Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Discussion

 \section{Discussion}

 \paragraph{Conclusions}

 In this work, we analyze the difference between two rounding schemes: round-to-nearest and stochastic-rounding.
 We showed that, while the former has lower MSE and works better for the quantization of the forward phase (weights and activations), the latter is an unbiased approximation of the original data and works better for the quantization of the backward phase (specifically, the neural gradients).

-Based on these conclusions, we propose a logarithmic unbiased quantizer (LUQ) to quantize the neural gradients to format FP4 [1,3,0].
+Based on these conclusions and previous works (\cite{Chmiel2020NeuralGA}) that showed the optimally of logarithmic quantization, we propose the first method that combined logarithmic quantization with unbiasedness, with the proposed logarithmic unbiased quantizer (LUQ) which quantize the neural gradients to format FP4 [1,3,0].
 Combined with a known method for quantizing the weights and activations to INT4 we achieved, without overhead, state-of-the-art in standard format 4-bit training in all the models we examined, e.g., 1.1\% error in ResNet50 vs. 2.49\% for the previous known SOTA (\cite{UltraLowP4}, which used non-standard format).
-Moreover, we suggest two more methods to improve the results, with overhead comparable to \cite{UltraLowP4}.
-The first reduces the quantization variance, without affecting the unbiasedness of LUQ, by averaging several samples of stochastic neural gradients quantization.
-The second is a simple method for fine-tuning in high precision for one epoch.
-Combining all these methods, we were able for the first time to achieve 0.32\% error in 4-bit training of ResNet50 ImageNet dataset.